irfanshaik11/blog/Onchain SAAS.md

 (3) They have build in moats against the 'monopoly app aggregator'

 For this reason, I believe if we are able to bring crypto to a point where one can launch generic SAAS apps onchain, it will be a powerful tool for founders.
 Crypto's power is in its incetives, and it does an excellent job of handing this power to smaller time founders and away from megamonopolies.

+(Take an app like calendly, since every crypto app is worth like 100x its traditional version (for good and some not good reasons), on-chain calendly would be worth many more times regular calendly, and thus would love to be on-chain if it could do so.)